-To worship Kitchen God (Zao Wang Ye), and eat malt sugar candy (Tang Gua).
+To worship Kitchen God (Zao Wang Ye) and eat malt sugar candy (Tang Gua).

-It is believed that every family has a Kitchen God that is guarding their house, who will go back to heaven on that day and report everything that happened in this family in the past year.
+It is believed that every family has a Kitchen God guarding their house, who will go back to heaven on that day and report everything that happened in this family in the past year.

 Malt Sugar Candy or Tanggua, the traditional food of Chinese New Year.

 To clean the entire house and set up auspicious decorations.